VannAtApollo/se-demo-template/README.md

  7. Install the Rover CLI: https://www.apollographql.com/docs/rover/
  8. Log into Studio and create a Deployed Graph, get an API Key and note your Graph ID and Variant ID
  9. Run `make install-deps` to install npm packages for each subgraph and to rename dot_env to .env (this will overwrite current .env files)
- 10. Edit the .env file in ./gateway, ./subgraph1, ./subgraph2, ./subgraph3 to full in the appropriate variables
+ 10. Edit the .env file in ./gateway, ./subgraph1, ./subgraph2, ./subgraph3 to fill in the appropriate variables

 ## Run it Locally with Unmanaged Federation (Local Composition)